|

 Stretched

-along a long human-filled beach lined with
+along a long umbrella filled beach lined with

-cafe's and restaurants, the interior of the
+cafes and restaurants, the interior of the

 church of the Glykfylousa Panagia (Our Lady of